Rudxain/regexTRAN/README.md

 However, for theoretical computer-science purposes, programs may be treated as abstract data-structures that aren't "unified" nor "split", and therefore need no delimiter, as the concept of a file-system doesn't exist in the theoretical realm.

-When executing a program, the regex is used to repeatedly find-&-replace **substrings** of the input string (to match the full string, `^` & `$` must be used, unless multi-line mode is active), until it enters a "trivial cycle" (see Collatz Conjecture), then returns/prints the last generation of the string, then halts.
-A "trivial cycle" is defined as a string such that any further generations are identical (no-op).
+When executing a program, the regex is used to repeatedly find-&-replace **substrings** of the input string (to match the full string, `^` & `$` must be used, unless multi-line mode is active), until it enters a ["trivial cycle"](https://en.wikipedia.org/wiki/Collatz_conjecture#Cycles), then returns/prints the last generation of the string, then halts.
+A "trivial cycle" is defined as a string such that any [further generations are identical](https://en.wikipedia.org/wiki/Idempotence) (no-op).

 Impls are **extremely encouraged** to yield/print every generation of the string as the program runs.